Itapúa Department

 Itapúa ([itaˈpu.a]) is a department in the southern region of Paraguay.
 The capital is the city of Encarnación.
-It is divided into 30 districts, more than any other district in the country.
+It is divided into 30 districts, more than any other department in the country.

 History

 This department was created after the breakup of the Misiones Department, with the city of Encarnación as the capital.
 It had high economic growth in the first 30 years of the arrival of immigrants and the Carlos Antonio Lopez Railway; the growth was accompanied by several ups and downs.

 An era of decline followed until the 1950s when the Carnaval Encarnaceno became better known and attracted tourists from various regions.
 In the 1980s the department became more industrial, but modestly so compared with other departments like the Central Department.

 In 1989 the Yacyretá Dam displaced the people living in the Yacyretá Reservoir; the displacement still continues.
 The San Roque González de Santa Cruz Bridge was inaugurated in 1991, connecting not only the city of Encarnación and Posadas, but also Paraguay with Argentina.